CjHare/systematic-trading/documentation/how_to_setup_grafana_graphs.md

 The order events placed by the strategies, this is separate to the actual orders executed (as additional logic and variables may come into play).

 #### [Signal Events](example/grafana_dashboards/signal_events.json)
-When each of the indicators used in any of the strategies had signals occurring.
+When each of the indicator configurations used in any of the strategies signals occurred.

 #### [Strategy Count](example/grafana_dashboards/strategy_count.json)
 The number of strategies executed.